-Dredging works (as defined under the FM Act) will be necessary to construct the footings or foundations for the crossing, while reclamation works will include the construction of pylons and abutments for bridges, creation of in-stream construction pads, or the placement of materials in waterways to construct temporary or permanent crossings.
-Consultation will be undertaken with the Department of Primary Industry (Fisheries) prior to commencement of all in stream works to develop management strategies to minimise the impacts of these works.
+Under Part 2 and 7 (Division 3) of the Fisheries Management Act 1994 (FM Act) any works in a waterway may require approval to dredge and/or reclaim any material from the stream bed or riparian zones.
+Dredging works may be necessary to construct the footings or foundations for the crossing, while reclamation works could include the construction of pylons and abutments for bridges, creation of in-stream construction pads, or the placement of materials in waterways to construct temporary or permanent crossings.
+Further to this approval a consultation process with the Department of Primary Industry (Fisheries) is required for all in stream works.